-The results imply that restrictions to market-rate housing supply are harmful to lowincome renters, as even the supply of single-family homes can lower this group's housing cost burden.
-The model-based simulations suggests that the supply of new multi-family housing at market rates has even greater potential to curb surging housing costs of lowincome households in expensive locations.
+The results imply that restrictions to market-rate housing supply are harmful to low-income renters, as even the supply of single-family homes can lower this group's housing cost burden.
+The model-based simulations suggests that the supply of new multi-family housing at market rates has even greater potential to curb surging housing costs of low-income households in expensive locations.
 Policy makers should thus focus on removing barriers to the supply of new housing, and on creating a tax system that provides incentives encouraging optimal land use.

 The effectiveness of other housing policies likely depends both on the forward-looking nature of housing choices and on the peculiarities of the housing market as a secondary market.
-Taking into account these factors when evaluating policies such as rent controls, rental housing regulation, social housing, housing allowances and benefits, local income taxes, and housing-related taxes, as well as investigating the role of secondary supply for market integration and housing policy in strongly segmented housing markets-such as the U.S. housing market-seems to be a fruitful avenue for future reserach.
+Taking into account these factors and their distributional consequences when evaluating housing policies seems to be a fruitful avenue for future reserach.